-- 1. Ensure that the design protects against freezing.
-A higher unoccupied design setpoint may be required in certain circumstances. - 2.
-The cooling design temperatures are maximum temperatures under the hottest design day condition. - 3.
-HR= Heat Relief (does not imply air conditioning), \M=Mechanical, \V=Ventilation - 4.
+- 1. The heating design temperatures are minimum indoor temperatures under the coldest design day condition. - 2.
+The cooling design temperatures are maximum minimum temperatures under the hottest design day condition. - 3.
+HR= Heat Relief (does not imply air conditioning), ^{}M=Mechanical, ^{}V=Ventilation - 4.
 Electrical Rooms may only be considered small if they distribute power for less than 100 KVA of load.
 Electrical rooms may only be considered non-critical if the loads powered from the room can be turned off at any time for a complete day with minimal consequence.
-An example of a small electrical room would be an electrical room for a small storage building.
+An example of a small electrical room would be an electrical room for a small storage building. - 2.
+The design shall allow for occupied and unoccupied temperature setpoints. - 2.1 Provide recommended initial setpoints for occupied and unoccupied states in both heating and cooling modes. - 3.
+Ensure the minimum and maximum temperature setpoints are specified to protect the assets. - 3.1 Ensure that the minimum temperature setpoint protects against freezing and protects the asset to achieve the expected asset life. - 3.2 Ensure the maximum temperature setpoint is set to provide the expected asset life.